Martingale driven BSDEs, PDEs and other related deterministic problems: Proof of Theorem and related technicalities

 \begin{remark} Let $(Y,M)$ be the solution of $BSDE(\xi,\hat{f},V,\hat{M})$ and $\dot{Y}$ the class of $Y$ in $L^2(d\hat V\otimes d\mathbbm{P})$.
 Thanks to Proposition \ref{FixedPoint}, we know that \\ $(\dot{Y},M)=\Phi(\dot{Y},M)$ and therefore by Propositions \ref{supY} and \ref{realmart} that $\underset{t\in[0,T]}{\text{ sup }}|Y_t|$ is $L^2$ and that $\int_0^{\cdot}Y_{r^-}dM_r$ is a real martingale. \end{remark}

-The lemma below shows that, in order to verify that a couple $(Y,M)$ is the solution of $BSDE(\xi,\hat{f},V,\hat{M})$, it is not necessary to verify the square integrability of $Y$ since it will be automatically fulfilled. \begin{lemma} In this lemma we consider $(\xi,\hat{f},V,\hat{M})$ such that $\xi,\hat{M}$ verify items 1., 2. of Hypothesis \ref{HypBSDE} but where item 3. is replaced by the weaker following hypothesis on $\hat f$.
+The lemma below shows that, in order to check if a couple $(Y,M)$ is the solution of $BSDE(\xi,\hat{f},V,\hat{M})$, it is not necessary to verify the square integrability of $Y$ since it will be automatically fulfilled. \begin{lemma} We consider $(\xi,\hat{f},V,\hat{M})$ such that $\xi,\hat{M}$ satisfy items 1., 2. of Hypothesis \ref{HypBSDE} but where item 3. is replaced by the weaker following hypothesis on $\hat f$.
 There exists $C>0$ such that $\mathbbm{P}$ a.s., for all $t,y,z$,